Topology, criticality, and dynamically generated qubits in a stochastic measurement-only Kitaev model: Dynamics in the Two Phases

 \subsection{Critical phase}

 We begin by analyzing the critical phase purification dynamics starting form the completely mixed state.
 The results of numerical simulations of the purification dynamics at the center of the critical phase, $p_x = p_y = p_z = 1/3$, are shown in Fig.~\ref{fig:purification_dynamics}.
-We see that, at early times, the entropy density $S/N$ is system-size independent and drops nearly-immediately from 1 to $\approx 0.5$.
+Fig.~\ref{fig:purification_dynamics}(a) shows that, at early times, the entropy density $S/N$ is system-size independent and drops nearly-immediately from 1 to $\approx 0.5$.
 Following this initial drop, we see a somewhat slower decay towards zero entropy density, accompanied by a separation between different system sizes.
 The intermediate-time behavior does {\it not} show a power-law decay of the entropy in time.
 This is unlike what is found in measurement-induced critical points or phases that admit a CFT description\footnote{We note that similar behavior was recently seen in a non-conformal critical point in two dimensions with dynamical exponent $z = 3/2$~\cite{lavasani_topological_2021}.}~\cite{gullans_dynamical_2020, li_conformal_2021, ippoliti_entanglement_2021, lavasani_topological_2021}.
-However, the late-time decay displays critical scaling, as shown in the inset to Fig.~\ref{fig:purification_dynamics}.
-We find that, when there are $O(1)$ bits of entropy left in the system, there is a crossover from the early-time behavior $S(t) \sim L^2 f(t)$ to a a late-time scaling behavior\footnote{We note that an exponential decay $S \sim e^{-t/L}$ at late times is expected in critical points described by CFTs~\cite{li_conformal_2021}; exponential decay $S\sim e^{-t/L^z}$ in non-CFT critical phases was also observed~\cite{ippoliti_fractal_2022}.}
+However, the late-time decay displays critical scaling.
+Fig.~\ref{fig:purification_dynamics}(b) shows a crossover from the early-time behavior $S(t) \sim L^2 f(t)$ to an intermediate-time scaling behavior\footnote{We note that an exponential decay $S \sim e^{-t/L}$ at late times is expected in critical points described by CFTs~\cite{li_conformal_2021}; exponential decay $S\sim e^{-t/L^z}$ in non-CFT critical phases was also observed~\cite{ippoliti_fractal_2022}.}

 Intriguingly, this corresponds to a dynamical exponent of $z = 1/2$.
 Note that this is {\it not} a diffusive scaling ($t \sim L^2$, $z=2$), but rather a kind of ``superluminal'' one: for instance, we may use the purification of a local probe qubit~\cite{gullans_scalable_2020} to learn about the size $L$ of the system in time $t\sim \sqrt{L}$, parametrically faster than what would be allowed by a causal light cone.
 However, in order to do so, we implicitly need access to measurement outcomes across the whole system, thus preventing superluminal signaling.
 We also note that non-conformal values of $z<1$ were recently found in long-range-interacting monitored systems~\cite{block_measurement-induced_2022} and in ``space-time duals'' of unitary circuits in a Griffiths regime near a localization transition~\cite{ippoliti_fractal_2022}.
 However, in both cases the $z$ exponent varies continuously as a function of model parameters (an interaction range exponent and proximity to the locaization transition, respectively).
 Here instead, the value $z = 1/2$ is a feature of the entire critical phase.